BraLaryea/React-Task-Tracker/README.md

 # About project
-A simple Task Tracking application built on React Js with a pseudo json server
+A simple Task Tracking application built on React Js with a pseudo json server.
+Data on Json Server

 # Getting Started with Create React App